run2bizdocs/docs-1/en/docs/citsmart-esp-8/initial-settings/set-language-and-location.md

 3- Save

-!!! tip "Always keep the system in english"
+!!! info "Always keep the system in english"

     1. Access the functionality through the main menu **Parameterization > CITSmart parameter**;
     2. Search and edit parameter 275;